Mission, Values, and Purpose

 - On March 27, 2015, The Health Museum opened the DeBakey Cell Lab, its first permanent exhibit in five years.
 The DeBakey Cell Lab is a unique science-focused experiences and the only bilingual science lab museum exhibit in the country.
 Honorably named after the respected and accomplished medical pioneer, Michael E. DeBakey, M.D., this 2,000 sq. ft. exhibit features seven authentic biology-based science experiments developed for visitors ages 7 to adult.

-- In March of 2016 The Health Museum celebrated its 20th anniversary.
+- In March of 2016 The Health Museum celebrated 20 years in its current building.

 The Health Museum is dedicated to becoming an even greater vehicle for families to understand their bodies, take proactive measures to be healthy, live longer and begin to counteract the rapidly rising costs of managing health.
 We are dedicated to addressing the Social Determinants of Health through our exhibitions, programming, events, and membership.